God's Abiding Presence

 To do: (Actions with the Holy Spirit's help)

-Given the prayer suggestions above, how do you need to respond today?
+Given the prayer suggestion and questions above, what can you incorporate into your life today?
 Think about your attitudes, actions, and words.
-Think about your family, friends, church community, and co-workers.
+Think about your family, friends, church community, co-workers.

 To study: (Always make sure to read the immediate context of the given passage.)

-Read and study Matthew 28:18-20.
+Read and reflect on Matthew 28:18-20.
 Many Christians know this familiar passage as the “Great Commission.”
 Notice the promise of Jesus’ last sentence.
 Matthew has brought his Gospel full circle.
 It has returned to where it all started in chapter 1—the promise of “God with us.”

 Read and study Hebrews 13:1-8.
 This last chapter of Hebrews provides some final instructions on how to live as a follower of Jesus.
 The author reminded the readers about God’s constant presence, specifically within the context of contentment.
 He alluded to Deuteronomy 31:6.